lloc/Multisite-Language-Switcher/README.md

 *  copy the entire directory in your plugin directory of your wordpress blog (/wp-content/plugins)
 *  activate the plugin in your plugin page
 *  set some configuration in Options -> Multisite Language Switcher
-*  set the relations of your pages and posts in Posts -> Edit or Page -> Edit
+*  set the relations of your pages and posts in Posts -> Edit or Page -> Edit and custom post types, categories and tags as well
 *  now you can use the widget and/or the content_filter which displays a hint if a translation is available
 *  optionally you can use a line like `<?php if (function_exists("the_msls")) the_msls(); ?>` directly in your theme-files